auth0/react-native-lock-android/README.md

 :app:packageDebug FAILED
 ```

-You might want to follow the advice and ignore the files adding the following to the `build.gradle` of the 'app' module, inside the `android` section:
+You must follow the advice and ignore the files adding the following to the `build.gradle` of the `app` module, inside the `android` section:

 ```
 packagingOptions {